Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Results and Discussion

 \subsubsection{Influence of structuring processes}

-The focus now shifts to examining the influence of the structuring processes on the TLS and LP loss of the respective resonators.
-For this purpose, Figure~\ref{fig:delta_etch} summarizes $\delta_{\mathrm{TLS}}$ for all four process combinations derived from pairing LP and HP etching with LT and HT resist stripping.
+To examine the influence of the structuring processes on the TLS and LP loss of the respective resonators Figure~\ref{fig:delta_etch} summarizes $\delta_{\mathrm{TLS}}$ for all four process combinations derived from pairing LP and HP etching with LT and HT resist stripping.
 The median for both, TLS and LP losses, are comparable for the respective process parameters.